Centuria (manga): Gods and Monsters

 The Sea God appears to be an octopus monster that dwells in the Alode Zone.
 Her presence is summoned above the surface whenever human sacrifices are made to the ocean, and in exchange for receiving her own sacrifice, she will grant one person a single wish, and Julian receives the lives and powers of the 100 slaves by the monster granting his wish.
-In the past, it was her who granted the Supreme Lord his blessing centuries ago.
+In the past, she had granted the Supreme Lord his blessing centuries ago.
 As a result, she played an important role in his country's history, as the Supreme Lord utilized his blessing to govern his people and subsequently passed down his power to his descendants, with nearly all gifted ones in the country being of royal heritage.